-The Joy Spence Appleton Rum Estate Experience is an elegant Jamaican cane-to-cup tour showcasing what it takes to make one of the world’s finest rums.
-Set in the delightful Nassau Valley in the parish of Saint Elizabeth, the Appleton Estate was established in 1749, however, it is believed that origins of the Estate date back to 1655.
-This rum is one of the few in the world to claim a terroir, that is, a rum 100% produced in the perfect trio of unique weather, soil and topography of the Cockpit Country which imparts a unique quality.
+The Joy Spence Appleton Rum Estate Experience is an elegant Jamaican rum tour showcasing what it takes to make one of the world’s finest rums.
+Set in the delightful Nassau Valley in the parish of Saint Elizabeth, the Appleton Estate was established in 1749.
+However, it is believed that origins of the Estate date back to 1655.
+Appleton rum is one of the few in the world to claim a terroir, that is, a rum 100% produced in the perfect trio of unique weather, soil and topography of the Cockpit Country.
+This imparts a unique quality.
 And why is this tour named for Joy Spence might you ask?
 Well, she’s been with Appleton for over 30 years and is the world’s first female to be appointed Master Blender.
 That’s definitely a big deal.

 Pssst!
 Sign up to get new posts delivered to you inbox.